Health Library

 Reflexes are usually normal.

-Tests may be ordered to confirm or rule out other problems that can cause similar symptoms.
+Tests may be ordered to check for other problems that can cause similar symptoms.

 Treatment

-If the condition is caused by a medicine, the provider may recommend changing or stopping the medicine.
+If the condition is caused by a medicine, your provider may recommend changing or stopping the medicine.

 Treating underlying conditions, such as stroke or infections, can reduce symptoms or prevent the condition from getting worse.

-If symptoms make it hard to do everyday activities, the provider may recommend medicine.
+If symptoms make it hard to do everyday activities, your provider may recommend medicine.
 Medicines used to treat this condition can cause severe side effects.
-It is important to see the provider for check-ups.
+It is important to see your provider for check-ups.
 Secondary parkinsonism tends to be less responsive to medical therapy than Parkinson disease.

 Outlook (Prognosis)